Regulamin sklepu FACHOWIEC_PO_ANGIELSKU

 12.3.3.
 When supplying the Customer with household equipment, the Seller is obliged to collect the waste household equipment free of charge at the place of delivery of the equipment, provided that the waste equipment is of the same type and performed the same functions as the equipment supplied.
 The willingness to hand over the waste equipment to the Seller in the above-mentioned case should be reported electronically via e-mail to the following address: sklep@fachowiec.com.

-12.3.5.
-Information on exemplary waste equipment collection points throughout the country is available after using the search engine located in the BDO Register of Entities at the following address: https://rejestr-bdo.mos.gov.pl/.
+12.3.8.
+Information on all used equipment collection points across the country is available using the search engine in the national register of entities – BDO, at the website: https://rejestr-bdo.mos.gov.pl/Registry/Index?pageNumber=1amp;placeType=residenceOrBusinessAddress&t=1675268278907&tables=ActivityScope4Table2.

 12.4.
 In matters not covered by these Terms and Conditions, generally applicable provisions of Polish law shall apply, in particular: the Civil Code; the Act on the Provision of Services by Electronic Means of 18 July 2002 (Journal of Laws of 2002 No. 144, item 1204, as amended); Consumer Rights Act; and other relevant provisions of generally applicable law.